The Parsha in a Nutshell

-The Rabbis moralised the condition of tzara’at – often translated as leprosy – the subject that dominates both Tazria and Metzora.
+The Rabbis gave a moral element to the condition of tzara’at – often translated as leprosy – the subject that dominates the parshiyot of Tazria and Metzora.
 It was, they said, a punishment rather than a medical condition.
-Their interpretation was based on the internal evidence of the Mosaic books themselves.
-Moses’ hand became leprous when he expressed doubt about the willingness of the people to believe in his mission (Ex.
-4:6-7).
-Miriam was struck by leprosy when she spoke against Moses (Num.
-12:1-15).
-The metzora (leper) was a motzi shem ra: a person who spoke slightingly about others.
+Their interpretation was based on the stories found in the Torah itself.
+Moshe’s hand became temporarily white with tzara’at when he expressed doubt about the willingness of the people to believe in his mission (Shemot 4:6-7).
+Miriam was struck by tzara’at when she spoke against Moshe (Bamidbar 12:1-15).
+So therefore, reasoned the Sages, when one spoke lashon hara, they were punished with tzara’at.

 Evil speech, lashon hara, was considered by the Sages to be one of the worst sins of all.
-Here is how Maimonides summarises it:
+Here is how Rambam summarises it:

-The Sages said: there are three transgressions for which a person is punished in this world and has no share in the world come – idolatry, illicit sex, and bloodshed – and evil speech is as bad as all three combined.
-They also said: whoever speaks with an evil tongue is as if he denied God . . .
+The Sages said: there are three transgressions for which a person is punished in this world and has no share in the World to Come – idolatry, adultery, and bloodshed.
+And lashon hara is as bad as all three combined.
+They also said: whoever speaks with an evil tongue, it is as if he denied God . . .
 Evil speech kills three people – the one who says it, the one who accepts it, and the one about whom it is said.Hilchot Deot 7:3

-For a people of history, we can be bewilderingly obtuse to the lessons of history.
-Time and again, unable to resolve their own conflicts civilly and graciously, Jews slandered their opponents to the civil authorities, with results that were disastrous to the Jewish community as a whole.
-Despite the fact that the whole of rabbinic Judaism is a culture of argument; despite the fact that the Talmud explicitly says that the school of Hillel had its views accepted because they were ‘gentle, modest, taught the views of their opponents as well as their own, and taught their opponents’ views before their own’ (Eruvin 13b) – despite this, Jews have continued to excoriate, denounce, even excommunicate those whose views they did not understand, even when the objects of their scorn (Maimonides, Malbim, and the rest) were among the greatest-ever defenders of Orthodoxy against the intellectual challenges of their age.
+There are many examples from Jewish history when, unable to resolve their own conflicts civilly and graciously, Jews slandered their opponents to the civil authorities, with results that were disastrous to the Jewish community as a whole.
+Despite the fact that the whole of rabbinic Judaism is a culture of argument; despite the fact that the Talmud explicitly says that the school of Hillel had its views accepted because they were ‘gentle, modest, and respectfully taught their opponents’ views on a matter even before they taught their own’ (Eruvin 13b) – despite this, Jews have continued to criticise, denounce, even excommunicate those whose views they did not understand, even when the objects of their scorn were among the greatest ever defenders of Orthodoxy against the intellectual challenges of their age (for example Rambam and the Malbim, among many others).

 Of what were the accusers guilty?
 Only evil speech.
 And what, after all, is evil speech?
 Mere words.
 Yet words have consequences.
 Diminishing their opponents, the self-proclaimed defenders of the faith diminished themselves and their faith.
-They managed to convey the impression that Judaism is simple-minded, narrow, incapable of handling complexity, helpless in the face of challenge, a religion of anathemas instead of arguments, excommunication instead of reasoned debate.
-Maimonides and Malbim took their fate philosophically.
+They gave the impression that Judaism is simple-minded, narrow, incapable of handling complexity, helpless in the face of challenge, a religion of bickering, resulting in excommunication instead of reasoned debate.
+Rambam and Malbim took their fate philosophically.
 Yet one weeps to see a great tradition brought so low.

 - Why would tzara’at be a fitting punishment for lashon hara?